mawanda1021/resource-scheduler/README.md

   - "📌 Ensure **the backend is running before starting the frontend**"
   - "📌 Use **Postman** to test API endpoints."
   - "📌 If you have any issues, please open an **[issue](https://github.com/mawanda1021/resource-scheduler/issues)** on GitHub. 🚀"

+# 📌 Future Improvements
+future_improvements:
+  - "Add AI-based scheduling for workload optimization"
+  - "Store historical data for analysis"
+  - "Implement role-based authentication"

+# 📝 License
+license: "This project is licensed under the MIT License."

+# 🔥 Final Notes
+final_notes:
+  - "📌 Make sure your backend is running before starting the frontend"
+  - "📌 Use Postman to test API endpoints."